 2. Hold your baby upright for 20-30 minutes after feedings

-Again, allow gravity to do some of the work for your little one.
-This practice should be easier to achieve if you are following an “Eat, Play, Sleep” routine during the day.
+Again, allow gravity to do some of the work here.
+Keeping your child upright after a feeding will be easier to achieve if you are following an “Eat, Play, Sleep” routine during the day where feedings are taking place after naps vs. right before.

 3. Burp your baby more frequently

-This will allow your baby to rid their body of some of the gas bubbles that naturally build up when both milk and air is swallowed.
+This will help your child to alleviate some of the gas bubbles that naturally build up when both milk and air is swallowed.
 You can try burping every 2-3oz or in between each breast.

 4. Speak with your doctor about offering a probiotic